TREND50/gp_daq/doc/usage.md

 ### Communication between central DAQ and Front-End Units
 GRANDProto35 DAQ has a multi-layer structure.
-At the core of it is a very basic and rigid system of formated words (see details here: http://www.iap.fr/grand/wikigrand/index.php?title=File:TRENDDAQv23.pdf) exchanged between the Front-End UNits (called FEUs in the following) and the central DAQ program (cDAQ).
+At the core of it is a very basic and rigid system of formated words (see details here: http://www.iap.fr/grand/wikigrand/index.php?title=File:TRENDDAQv23.pdf) exchanged between the Front-End Units (ie the electronic boards installed at the foot of the antennas, called FEUs in the following) and the central DAQ program (cDAQ).
 The protocol used for comunication is UDP, fast but not secured (i.e. no built-in process to ensure that a package sent was received).

 Two main processes are in charge of communication on the cDAQ side:
 - ```send_msg``` is its "mouth".
 It sends commands to operate remote FEUs in the form of the above-mentionned words.